-As a laser tag operator, the Coronavirus will already be having some kind of effect on your business operations.
+As a laser tag operator, the Coronavirus will already have some effect on your business operations.
 We have provided a helpful link below to provide some practical suggestions on how you can clean and disinfect the laser tag equipment/facility to reduce the chances of spreading the COVID-19 infection along with stored procedures.

 In brief, the suggested treatments include bleach, alcohol, and soap.